-Footplate passes are subject to availability – places are limited, and sometimes we may have to refuse them for operational reasons.
-For example, if we are training a new fireman or driver.
-Booking in advance means you are sure of getting your footplate experience
+Footplate passes are subject to availability – places are limited, and sometimes we may have to refuse them for operational reasons, such as when are training a new fireman or driver.
+Booking in advance means you are sure of getting your footplate experience.

 To take part in a footplate experience, you need to: